Table of Contents

 - What Is the Purest Dog Breed?

 - What Is the Smartest Dog Breed?

 - What Is the Most Dangerous Dog in the World?

 - Most Ancient Dog Breeds: Key Takeaways

 While many dog breeds are now extinct, today's domesticated pet dogs have a surprisingly direct connection to those ancient breeds.

 Other than Europe, further ancient mitochondrial DNA tests also point to the Middle East (6), Central Asia (7), and East Asia (8, 9) as the main centers of dog domestication, going as far back as the Upper Paleolithic period 14,700 years ago.

 Defining an Ancient Dog Breed

-Science is hard at work to discover and define ancient dogs, and even as recently as this year one of the rarest dog breeds have been found in New Guinea.
+Science is hard at work to discover and define ancient dogs, and even as recently as this year, one of the rarest dog breeds has been found in New Guinea.